-Penta Youth Trials Boards have been running and developing since 2017, working in South Africa, Uganda, Zimbabwe, UK, Russia.
-Young people between the ages of 15 and 19 living with HIV from diverse groups are recruited to be representatives.
-YTB members have worked on Patient Information, findings, explaining processes and advocacy (including engaging Ethics Committees).
-The model also uses short films, social media, videos, posters, infographics to disseminate trial information.
+Penta Youth Trials Boards have been running and developing since 2017, and engage young people between the ages of 15 and 19 living with HIV from diverse groups representing the demographic of their countries HIV infection.
+The groups hold regular meetings where they undertake activities to explore different areas of the trials such as Patient Information Sheets, communicating trial findings, explaining processes, and advocacy (including engaging Ethics Committees).
+The groups are also engaged in creating social media, videos, posters, infographics to disseminate trial information.

 In 2021 Penta recruited a global team of young people living with and closely affected by HIV from Africa, MENA, Europe, Southeast Asia and Latin America worked with CIPHER and IAS to review the organisations youth involvement and accessibility through a short project.

 Between 2018-2020 we worked with young people from St.Petersburg and Irkutsk in Russia to ensure youth engagement in REACH, which is a cohort study to better understand the epidemiology, disease progression, treatment and outcomes of HIV, TB and HCV among pregnant women, children and adolescents in the Russian Federation.
 The groups (who named themselves PNG+) worked in a similar way to the YTB groups, representing the population of adolescents and engaging in activities relating to the study.